Skip to content

 Criminal Defense Attorney in Brazoria County, Texas

 Are you facing charges for theft?
-Contact criminal defense attorney Tad Nelson in Brazoria County, Texas to discuss your rights and legal options as you work through defending yourself from the state’s aggression.
+Contact criminal defense attorney Tad Nelson in Brazoria County to discuss your rights.
+We’ll keep you informed of your legal options as we work through your case.
+If you have any questions, don’t hesitate to contact our law firm today.

 Need legal representation?